csci110/csci110.github.io/1_StrangerHunt.md

 ## The *this* keyword

 In JavaScript,  `this` is the object that "owns" the method we are executing.
-It refers to (or you could say, "it's value is") the method's object.
+It refers to (or you could say, "its value is") the method's object.
 Inside our constructor methods, we will use `this` to modify the properties of the object whose method it will be.
 Even though we know we will only create one instance of the Princess object, and that object will be called `ann`, we can't use `ann` in place of `this` in the constructor, because `ann` hasn't been created yet.
 In fact, as far as this class definition is concerned, no object of the `Princess` class has been created, because we are in the middle of defining the template that will be used to make the objects!
 So `this` is a placeholder for *any* object that will be created with this class template.

 ## The *super*() method